MICA-MNI/BrainSpace/docs/index.rst

 License
 -------

-The BrainSpace source code is available under the Revised BSD (3-Clause) license
+The BrainSpace source code is available under the BSD (3-Clause) license.

 Support
 -------

-If you have problems installing the software or questions about usage, documentation or something else related to BrainSpace, you can post to our mailing list Mail.
+If you have problems installing the software or questions about usage, documentation or something else related to BrainSpace, you can post to the Issues section of our repository.